dovecot/documentation/source/admin_manual/virtualised_architecture.rst

 maintenance.

-As an example for VM sizing for node types is an use case where concurrent sessions require 3 proxies, 3 directors and 8 backends.
+As an example for VM sizing for node types is an use case where concurrent sessions require 3 proxies and 8 backends.

 Virtualised Proxy sizing
 ^^^^^^^^^^^^^^^^^^^^^^^^